csh970605/csh970605.github.io/_posts/2023-11-24-BiomacEMG.md

 # What is BiomacEMG?

-BiomacEMG is a concept that is suggested by [Article](https://www.mdpi.com/2076-3417/13/9/5744).
+BiomacEMG is a concept suggested by an [article](https://www.mdpi.com/2076-3417/13/9/5744).
 <br>
-In the article, biomacEMG classifies 7 handgestures with Machine Learning. <br>
+In the article, BiomacEMG classifies seven hand gestures using machine learning. <br>
 The gestures are:
 <center>
 <img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/f644544b-37d5-451e-9e22-cc6a294f813d" width=300 height=500>
 </center>
-Then, let's see how it works.
+Let's now see how it works.
 <br><br><br><br>

 # What is EMG?

-EMG(electromyography) is a type of physiological signal recording that detects electrical signals from muscle fibres in response to gestures or movements.<br>
+EMG (electromyography) is a type of physiological signal recording that detects electrical signals from muscle fibers in response to gestures or movements.<br>

 <br><br><br><br>

 # What does BiomacEMG do?

-The article uses surface electrodes to collect electromyographic (EMG) data from the forearm flexion and extension muscles, which were used as input parameters to the machine learning algorithms to recognize seven hand gestures.<br>
+The article uses surface electrodes to collect electromyographic (EMG) data from the forearm flexion and extension muscles, which are used as input parameters for the machine learning algorithms to recognize seven hand gestures.<br>

-Since EMG signals are erratic, signal analysis performance is generally poor, they measure different types of muscle gropus in real time.
-Which is:
+Since EMG signals are erratic, signal analysis performance is generally poor.
+They measure different types of muscle groups in real time, which are:

-+ The carpi radials of the muscle flexor are responsible for the flexion and radial deviation of the wrist.<br>

-+ Musculus flexor pollicis longus, which is responsible for the flexion of the pollicis.<br>

-+ The carpi radials of the muscle flexor are responsible for the flexion and radial deviation of the wrist.<br>
++ The flexor carpi radialis muscle is responsible for the flexion and radial deviation of the wrist.<br>

-+ Musculus flexor pollicis longus, which is responsible for the flexion of the pollicis.<br>
++ The flexor pollicis longus muscle, which is responsible for the flexion of the thumb.<br>

-+ Musculus flexor digitorum, which is responsible for flexion of the fingers.<br>
++ The flexor digitorum muscle, which is responsible for the flexion of the fingers.<br>

-+ The carpi ulnaris muscle flexor, which is responsible for flexion and ulnar deviation of the wrist.<br>
++ The flexor carpi ulnaris muscle, which is responsible for the flexion and ulnar deviation of the wrist.<br>

-+ Muscuclus extensor pollicis longus at brevis, which is responsible for the extension of pollicis.<br>
++ The extensor pollicis longus and brevis muscles, which are responsible for the extension of the thumb.<br>

-+ The carpi ulnaris muscle extensor is responsible for extension and ulnar deviation of the wrist.<br>
++ The extensor carpi ulnaris muscle is responsible for the extension and ulnar deviation of the wrist.<br>

-+ Musculus extensor digitorum, that is responsible for extension of the fingers.<br>
++ The extensor digitorum muscle, which is responsible for the extension of the fingers.<br>

-+ Musculus extensor carpi radialis, which is responsible for extension and radial deviation of the wrist.<br>
++ The extensor carpi radialis muscle, which is responsible for the extension and radial deviation of the wrist.<br>

-You can see which muscles are used at the pictures below:
+You can see which muscles are used in the pictures below:
 <center>
 <img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/39c46a76-ef03-45ee-8885-10b1a8f93e85" width="330" height="300"><img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/a54f1c86-ba1e-4ce2-ae9d-18bc0cc83bef" width="350" height="300">
 </center>
 <br><br>
 <br><br>

-# Steps of classifing gestures
+# Steps of Classifying Gestures

 1. Feature extraction<br>
-    In this article, it extracted 9 features which are:
+    In this article, nine features were extracted, which are:

     + [Standard deviation](https://csh970605.github.io/posts/BiomacEMG/#standard-deviation)